skhanna95/cmpt733_proj/README.md

 ### Clean the Genome BC data

-we opened the 'Genome BC publication export Feb 2019.xlsx' file, fixed some anomaly lines, such as line 3088, manully and stored the file as `gbc.csv`
+we opened the 'Genome BC publication export Feb 2019.xlsx' file, fixed some anomaly lines, such as line 3088, manually and stored the file as `gbc.csv`

 Then we split `gbc.csv` into `gbc_doi_issn_ibsn.csv`, `gbc_nopmid_nodoi.csv` and `gbc_pmid.csv`
 based on whether the entity has PMID value or DOI value.